![]() |

 |

-Please note that all program costs are valid until September 1, 2008.
-For updated pricing on all programs taking place after this date, please call 603-626-3474.
 Maximum number of students per program is 30.
-Minimum number of students is 10.
-Native Americans, River Ecology, Electricity and Preschool programs are offered between Sept 15 and April 15.
+Native Americans, River Ecology, Electricity and Preschool programs are offered year round.
 Fish Season Tours are offered in May and June.
 Please call 626-3474 to register. *Fishways programs can come to you!
 We now travel with some of our popular group programs.
 These programs are marked below*.
-River Ecology Wildlife of the River Community* What animals live along the Merrimack River and why are they found there?
-Hands-on activities and observation of live animals help students explore adaptation, life cycles, food webs, and human impact on wildlife.
-Age Level: Grades 3-6 River Life* From microscopic life to large vertebrates, NH's own Merrimack River hosts a wide variety of aquatic creatures.
-This program looks closely at the river's living systems.
-Through hands-on activities and observation of live organisms, students will explore food webs of the river and the unique adaptations of river wildlife.
-Age Level: Grades 4-8 Fabulous Fish Hook your students on the fascinating behavior and adaptations of Merrimack River fishes!
-Observe live fish, simulate migration, and explore the relationship between a fish and its environment.
-Age Level: Grades 1-5 Down the Drain* Follow a raindrop through the water cycle to learn about watersheds and water conservation.
+Please click here to download our program brochure.
+River Ecology and Wildlife Wildlife of the River Community * What animals live along the Merrimack River and why are they found there?
+Hands-on activities and observation of live animals help students explore adaptation, life cycles, and food webs.
+Grade Level: 2-4 Fabulous Fish * Hook your students on the fascinating behavior and adaptations of Merrimack River fishes.
+Observe live fish, learn about fish life cycles, and explore the characteristics that make a fish a fish.
+Grade Level: Pre-K - 4 Down the Drain * Follow a raindrop through the water cycle to learn about watersheds and water conservation.
 Students will build their own watersheds and participate in water cycle modeling.
-Age Level: Grades 3-8 Merrimack Magic What living things can be found in the Merrimack River ecosystem?
+Grade Level: 4-8 Merrimack Magic What living things can be found in the Merrimack River ecosystem?
 And how is matter cycled through the system?
 Using a video-microscope and direct observation of living things, students will explore the concepts of photosynthesis, producers, consumers, and decomposers within a river system.
-Age Level: Grades 4-8 Slithery, Slimy and Scaly: Reptiles and Amphibians* Reptiles and amphibians are among the most interesting and amazing creatures on earth.
-Learn the difference between these two groups as we discover which ones make their home in and around the Merrimack River.
-Hands-on activities and observation of live animals help students explore the life cycles, adaptations and fascinating behaviors of snakes, turtles, frogs and salamanders.
-Age Level: Grades 1-8 Birds in your Neighborhood* Birds are all around us, even in the city.
+Grade Level: 4-8 River Life * From microscopic life to large vertebrates, NH’s own Merrimack River hosts a wide variety of aquatic creatures.
+Through hands-on activities and observation of live organisms, students will explore food webs of the river and the unique adaptations of river wildlife.
+Grade Level: 4-6 Mad About Mammals * What are warmblooded, furry, and can be seen in your own backyard?
+Mammals, of course!
+Come to the Fishways to learn all about our local mammals.
+The program includes hands-on activities.
+Grade Level: Pre-K & K Slithery, Slimy, and Scaly: Reptiles and Amphibians * Learn the difference between these two fascinating groups of creatures.
+Hands-on activities and observation of live animals help students explore the life cycles, adaptations and fascinating behaviors of our local snakes, turtles, frogs and salamanders.
+Grade Level: Pre-K - 4 Birds in your Neighborhood * Birds are all around us, even in the city.
 In this program students view actual bird wings, feet, skulls and a skeleton, and engage in activities that help them understand special bird adaptations and behavior.
 Outdoor observation increases students' awareness by viewing birds they might not have noticed before.
-Age Level: Grades 3-6 River Ecology Series This four-part series explores concepts of hydrology,
+Grade Level: 2-4 River Ecology Series This four-part series explores concepts of hydrology,

 living systems, water quality and conservation through direct observation